tldr-pages/tldr/pages/common/git-fetch.md

 # git fetch

-> Download objects and refs from a remote repository
+> Download objects and refs from a remote repository.

-- Fetch new branches and update remote-tracking branches
+- Fetch new branches and update remote-tracking branches:

 `git fetch {{remote_name}}`

-- Fetch the latest changes from all remote git servers
+- Fetch the latest changes from all remote git servers:

 `git fetch --all`